 Leaders make important decisions every single day.
 These decisions impact the team or organization that they lead as a whole, and the individuals who belong to that team or organization.
-These decisions can impact the bottom line, a person's ability to take advantage of an opportunity, even the future of an entire organization.
+These decisions can impact the bottom line, a person's ability to take advantage of an opportunity, image of company and even the future of an entire organization.
 In many cases, the decisions leaders face, are quite painful to make.
 Some examples of these decisions would be calling for layoffs, closing branches of a store, or letting go of a well-liked employee.
 Ultimately, a good leader takes all points into consideration and makes the decision that is best for everybody.

 Honesty is a Trait That Any Good Leader Will Have